artemklevtsov/RGA/README.md

 You can return to the Google Developers Console at any time to view the **client ID** and **client secret** on the Client ID for native application section on Credentials page.

 ## Working with the package

+### Overview

+One you have the package loaded, there are 3 steps you use to get data from **Google Analytics**:

+1. Authorize this package to access your Google Analytics data with `authorize` function.
+1. Determine the table ID of the profile you want to access to with `get_profiles` function.
+1. Get the results from the API with one of this: `get_ga`, `get_mcf` or `get_rt`.

 ### Obtain an access token